gvwilson/sensibleadventures/litany/story.md

 Suyin found them there a few hours later,
-Robbie's labored breathing finally silent and George sitting in the dark, the shattered remains of the crystal device lying by the wall where he'd thrown it.
+Robbie's labored breathing finally silent and George sitting beside him, a sketch of two boys playing poker at a kitchen table taking shape in his notebook.

 Two months later,
-after the first set of satellites were safely in orbit, an email arrived from Robbie.
+after the first set of satellites was safely in orbit, an email arrived from Robbie's dead drop account.
+*Sorry I couldn't tell you myself,* it said,
+*But I was afraid they might be listening.
-"The changes I made to the congestion algorithms freed up some memory," it said.
+The changes I made to the congestion algorithms freed up some memory.
-"There wasn't time to test any new code, so I convinced them to put some literature in, like the record on Voyager.
+There wasn't time to test any new code, so I convinced them to put some literature in, like the record on Voyager.
-I fiddled the inspection records so that everyone would think someone else had checked it."
+I fiddled the inspection records so that everyone would think someone else had checked it.*
 The files appended to the message were 20th Century literary classics, but when George opened the files, he laughed for the first time since his brother's death.